ouadie-lahdioui/docker-cheatsheet/README.md

 ## License

 - This project is licensed under the terms of the MIT license and developed with &#9829; by [Ouadie LAHDIOUI](www.twitter.com/lahdiouiouadie)
-- Feel free to make PRs, if there's anything you feel we could do better